Safeguarding Sensitive Credentials for SP-API Applications

 }

-Rather than hardcoding credentials, Developers should store credentials in a secure credential store, such as AWS Secrets Manager.
+Rather than hardcoding credentials, developers should store credentials in a secure credential store, such as AWS Secrets Manager.
 Your application can then call the credential store to retrieve necessary credentials only when needed.

 Selling Partner API applications